-3. A blend of session activities are employed by PAL facilitator and A. Understand the PAL session activity cycle and use it as a framework for creating a positive learning environment. requested by B. PAL facilitators develop a flexible session plan ahead participants during the session. of time, with room for participant input so they are part of setting the agenda.
-C. Be open to coaching and mentoring by the PAL program administrator and fellow PAL facilitators.
-D. At the beginning of the academic term the PAL facilitator employs ice-breaker activities to help participants develop relationships and learn about each other.
-E. To vary the learning format of the PAL sessions, appropriately use educational competitions, games, and rewards.
+- 3. A blend of session activities are employed by PAL facilitator and requested by participants during the session. - A. Understand the PAL session activity cycle and use it as a framework for creating a positive learning environment. - B. PAL facilitators develop a flexible session plan ahead of time, with room for participant input so they are part of setting the agenda. - C. Be open to coaching and mentoring by the PAL program administrator and fellow PAL facilitators. - D. At the beginning of the academic term the PAL facilitator employs ice-breaker activities to help participants develop relationships and learn about each other. - E. To vary the learning format of the PAL sessions, appropriately use educational competitions, games, and rewards.